oadultradeepfield/generalized-n-body-simulation/README.md

    - The `coordinates_type` specifies the coordinate system (`"cartesian"` or `"spherical"`).
    - The `bodies` section lists the celestial bodies with their respective properties: `name`, `mass`, `position`, and `velocity`.
    - If you are using Cartesian coordinates, make sure to input the coordinates as $x, y, z$.
 For spherical coordinates, use $r, \theta, \phi$ instead.
+   - Note that `_name` is optional; it is simply used to help guide the user when inputting multiple objects, making it easier to navigate through the configuration.

 2. Run the simulation, specifying the coordinate system as a parameter (either `cartesian` or `spherical`):